hannahmlc/m2bit/README.md

 # module-2

-### Project created for pupose of learning java as a part of my univeristy course
+### This project was created as part of my university course to learn Java.

-Application consist of:
--  simple hotel application developing further through weeks
+The project consists of:
+ - Basic hotel room management system
+ - Tictactoe game
--  creating solutions for simple tasks to learn java and how to create tests in junit
+- Creating solutions for simple tasks to learn Java, OOP and Junit